Resonances for obstacles in hyperbolic space: Introduction

 \begin{thm} Suppose that $ \mathcal O \subset \HH_\kappa^n \simeq \RR^n $ is an arbitrary bounded obstacle with smooth boundary and that $n\geq 3$ is odd.
 Then

 locally uniformly and with multiplicities. \end{thm} A more precise version is given in Theorem~\ref{ThmMain} in \S \ref{s:smalle}.

-{\sc Acknowledgements.} We would like to thank Steve Zelditch whose comments on \cite{revres} provided motivation for this project, and Volker Schlue for valuable discussions.
+{\sc Acknowledgments.} We would like to thank Steve Zelditch whose comments on \cite{revres} provided motivation for this project, and Volker Schlue for useful discussions.
+We would also like to thank an anonymous referee for a careful reading of the manuscript and a number of valuable suggestions which in particular led to the addition of \S\ref{s:nontrap}.
 PH is grateful to the Miller Institute at the University of California, Berkeley for support, and MZ acknowledges partial support under the National Science Foundation grant DMS-1500852.
+This research was partially conducted during the period PH served as a Clay Research Fellow.